 Hold – The player can keep the Kingdom Cards from the defunct Kingdom anticipating that it will be founded again.

-Sell – The player can sell their Kingdom Cards back to the Overseer and Commodity Broker for the current value of the Kingdom Cards directly before the takeover.
+Sell – The player can sell their Kingdom Cards back to the Kingdom Card Overseer and Commodity Coin Broker for the current value of the Kingdom Cards directly before the takeover.

 Ending the Game:

-The game ends when all disputed borders are resolved.
-(When all the safe Kingdoms left on the board can no longer benefit from growth) After all disputed borders are resolved; count the buildings for each Kingdom, starting with the smallest Kingdom. (including any buildings that were not played that would be within the Kingdoms border)
+The game ends when all disputed borders are resolved or when all the safe Kingdoms left on the board can no longer benefit from growth.
+After all disputed borders are resolved, count the castles for each Kingdom, starting with the smallest Kingdom, and include any castles that were not played that would have been within the Kingdom's border.

 Players can also decide to end the game early due to time constraints.
 When the decision is made to end the game, all players should be in agreement, and the last player to play in the first round of the game should be the last player to play in the last round.